 This number will stay with the partnership for life and so you need to keep a permanent note of it somewhere safe.

-You need to pass this number on to us as we will need this when it comes to submitting your partnership tax return or when we register as your tax agent.
+You need to pass this number on to us as we will need this when it comes to submitting your partnership tax return.

 When you are registered as a partnership you will then be required to produce a partnership tax return (as well as tax returns for each of the partners) each year and submit it to HMRC.